 Matt Hasselbeck Contract Information:

-Hasselbeck agreed to a two-year, $8-million contract with the Colts in March of 2013.
+Signed a one-year contract with the Colts in February 2015.

 To instantly reveal our fantasy analysis of every player – including Matt Hasselbeck – simply subscribe now.